Kuala Lumpur: Beginning of modern Kuala Lumpur

 Part of a panoramic view of Kuala Lumpur c.
 1884.
 To the left is the Padang.
 The buildings were mostly constructed of wood and atap before regulations enacted by Swettenham in 1884 required buildings to use bricks and tiles.
 The appearance of Kuala Lumpur transformed rapidly in the following years due to the building regulations.

 Early Kuala Lumpur was a small town that suffered from many social and political problems – the buildings were mostly made of wood and 'atap' (palm frond thatching).
 The buildings were prone to catching fire, and due to a lack of proper sanitation, the town was plagued with diseases.
 It also suffered from a constant threat of flooding due to its location.
 The town became embroiled in the Selangor Civil War in part over control of revenue from the tin mines.
 Yap Ah Loy allied himself with Tengku Kudin and the Hai San secret society, they fought against a rival secret society, Ghee Hin, who allied themselves with Raja Mahdi.
 Raja Asal and Sutan Puasa switched sides to Raja Mahdi, and Kuala Lumpur was captured in 1872 and burnt to the ground.
-Yap escaped to Klang where he assembled another fighting force and recaptured Kuala Lumpur in March 1873, defeating Raja Mahdi's forces with the help of fighters from Pahang.
+Kudin escaped to Klang where he assembled another fighting force and recaptured Kuala Lumpur in March 1873, defeating Raja Mahdi's forces with the help of Pahang's military under Ahmad Muʽazzam.
 The war and other setbacks, such as dropping tin prices, led to a slump.
 A major outbreak of cholera caused many to flee.
 The slump lasted until late 1879, when rising prices for tin allowed the town to recover.
 In late 1881, the town was severely flooded, after a fire that had destroyed the entire town in January.
 With the town being rebuilt a few times and having thrived, this was due in large to Yap Ah Loy.
 Yap, together with Frank Swettenham who was appointed the Resident in 1882, were the two most important figures of early Kuala Lumpur with Swettenham credited with its rapid growth and development and its transformation into a major urban centre.